Systemx23x/PI-Pwn-AIO/README.md

 During the install process you will be asked to set some options.<br>

-If you are using a <b>usb to ethernet adapter</b> for the connection to the console you need to select yes<br>
+If you are using a <b>USB to ethernet adapter</b> for the connection to the console you need to select yes<br>
-If your pi has an ethernet port and you are using a usb to ethernet adapter your interface for the usb adapter should be eth1<br>
+If your PI has an ethernet port and you are using a USB to ethernet adapter your interface for the USB adapter should be eth1<br>
-If you are using something like a pi zero 2 the interface will be eth0<br>
+If you are using something like a PI zero 2 the interface will be eth0<br>

-Once the pi reboots pppwn will run automatically.<br>
+Once the PI reboots PPPwn will run automatically.<br>